ranajaydas/ranajaydas/README.md

 ## 👋🏾 Hi, I'm Ranajay!

-- 🤓 I'm a Fullstack Developer and Author from Singapore
+- 🤓 I'm a Fullstack Developer and Author from Singapore :singapore:
 - ⌨️ I've been building software since 2008
 - 📖 When I'm not coding I enjoy writing and storytelling.
 - ✍🏾 I published my first novel, [Aoirei](https://www.goodreads.com/book/show/53350484-aoirei), in 2018.